 Inform: ACA informs the community of US citizens overseas by monitoring legislation, engaging in dialogue with the Legislative, Administrative and Judicial branches of the US government.
 ACA gathers knowledge by consulting with professional experts in relevant fields, canvassing our members, monitoring the media and fielding research projects via our sister organization American Citizens Abroad Global Foundation (ACAGF)..

 ACA, Inc. is a membership organization incorporated as a nonprofit organization under the laws of the State of Delaware.
 Its structure and operations fall within the rules applicable to an exempt social welfare organization (section 501(c)(4) of the Internal Revenue Code).
 Alongside it is American Citizens Abroad Global Foundation, organized as a publicly-supported charity under section 501(c)(3).
 There are no other organizations related to either ACA or ACAGF.
 Neither of these organizations has authorized any individual, entity or other person to represent it or operate in its name in any jurisdiction.
 Nor has either authorized any person to open on its behalf a representative office in any jurisdiction.
 Nor has either licensed any person to utilize the name American Citizens Abroad, Inc. or American Citizens Abroad Global Foundation.
 ACA and ACAGF claim all protections by US and international copyright laws and other applicable laws.

 - ACA is nonpartisan and does not support any political group.

 - ACA is headquartered in Washington, DC giving us direct access to legislators and administrative offices on Capital Hill as well as stakeholders.

-- ACA does not support or campaign for any candidates.
-It does not provide tax, legal or investment advice.
+- It does not provide tax, legal or investment advice.
 It does not market the services of any person or group.